 12. Denkmal für die Gefallenen beider Weltkriege

-The Denkmal für die Gefallenen beider Weltkriege (Memorial to the Fallen of Both World Wars) is a national memorial and war memorial in Hamburg, Germany.
-It was constructed between 1929 and 1932 and dedicated on 16 November 1933.
+The Denkmal für die Gefallenen beider Weltkriege (Memorial to the Fallen of Both World Wars) is a national and war memorial in Hamburg, Germany.
+It was constructed between 1929 and 1932 and was dedicated on 16 November 1933.

 See Related: Boatrides in Frankfurt